wp-plugins/post-status-notifier-lite/readme.txt

 Tags: post, status, notification, notify, change, custom post type, email, log, logging, notify, placeholders,  transition
 Contributors: worschtebrot
 Requires at least: 3.3
-Tested up to: 3.8.1
+Tested up to: 4.2
-Stable tag: 1.4.1
+Stable tag: 1.8

 Lets you create individual notification rules to be informed about all post status transitions of your blog.
 Features custom email texts with many placeholders and custom post types.

 == Description ==

-=Notify everything!=
+= Notify everything! =

 You want to **be notified** when one of your contributors have submitted a new post for revision or an editor published one?
 Vice versa you want to **notify your contributors** when their posts got published?
 This is just the beginning of what you can achieve with Post Status Notifier (PSN)!

 It works with all kind of **custom post types**, supports all **custom taxonomies** like categories and tags other plugins are using.
 You can grab all these taxonomy values and custom fields attached to a post and use them as **placeholders** in your custom notification texts.
+PSN has a powerful **conditional template syntax** featuring many filters and functions to get the most out of the placeholders!

-Define as many notification rules as you need with all kind of settings, like custom Cc, Bcc and From emails addresses.
+Define as many notification rules as you need with all kind of settings, like custom **CC**, **BCC** and **FROM** emails addresses.
+PSN is **extensible**!
+Build your custom module to implement a new notification service.

-PSN works great with plugins like **WP Job Manager**, **Crowdfunding by Astoundify** or **Advanced Custom Fields**, just to name a few.
+PSN works great with plugins like **WP Job Manager** ([read more](http://www.ifeelweb.de/2014/666/notify-wp-job-manager-listings-wordpress-plugin-post-status-notifier/)), Calendarize.it ([read more](http://www.ifeelweb.de/2014/748/notify-calendarize-events-wordpress-plugin-post-status-notifier/)), **Crowdfunding by Astoundify** ([read more](http://www.ifeelweb.de/2014/706/notify-payments-crowdfunding-astoundify-post-status-notifier/)) or **Advanced Custom Fields**, just to name a few.
 The possibilities are endless.
 Want to **automate your publishing workflow** with [Buffer](http://bufferapp.com/)?
 No problem!

 Plugin homepage:
 http://www.ifeelweb.de/wp-plugins/post-status-notifier/